matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 clicks on the link in the email.
 In this case, the client retries the request with an auth dict containing only the session key.
-The response to this will be the same as if the client were attempting to complete an auth state normally, ie. the request will either complete or request auth, with the presence or absence of that login stage type in the 'completed' array indicating whether that stage is complete.
+The response to this will be the same as if the client were attempting to complete an auth state normally, i.e. the request will either complete or request auth, with the presence or absence of that login stage type in the 'completed' array indicating whether that stage is complete.